Funding Opportunity: Consumer Health Advocacy

 To be considered for funding, applicants demonstrated within the grant application how they meet the following criteria:

-Program grants are intended to provide program support to consumer advocacy organizations or organizations serving safety net clinics that are well-positioned to represent consumer interests or engage the consumer voice on the following policy priorities:
+Program and project grants are intended to provide support to consumer advocacy organizations or organizations serving safety net clinics that are well-positioned to represent consumer interests or engage the consumer voice on the following policy priorities:

-These policy targets were identified by engaging Colorado consumer advocates in a scenario development process, documented in The Future of Health Policy in Colorado.
+These policy targets were identified by engaging Colorado consumer advocates in a scenario development process, documented in the December 2016 Advocacy Convening Brief.

 Preference was given to organizations with: